YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Figure 14.
 Occurrences of words by CounterVectorizer.

-**Observation:** We observed occurrences of words.
+**Observation:** We observed frequencis of words.
 The 'deed' occurs around 4000.
+The 'reason' word occurs alot among 10 words in Figure.

 ### Term Frequency Inverse Document Frequency(Tf-Idf)